Becky Barrett: Minister of Labour and Immigration (1999–2003)

-Shortly after her appointment to cabinet in 1999, Barrett successfully pressured the federal government to more the double the number of immigrants Manitoba was able to recruit for skilled jobs.
+Shortly after her appointment to cabinet in 1999, Barrett successfully pressured the federal government to allow Manitoba to recruit more than twice as many immigrants for skilled jobs.
 Manitoba's percentage of Canadian immigration increased in the years that followed, and the federal government again increased the number of targeted recruitment positions in 2001, 2002 and 2003.
 In 2001, the Doer government introduced a medical licensing program to bring foreign-trained doctors into Canadian practice.
 Barrett also worked with the federal government to ensure Canada's ratification of the International Labour Organization's convention 182 against child labour.